 - Lighter and Softer: Even when this wasn't exactly a show for children, it contains much less sex-related humor and profanity than the two live-action movies.

 - The Little Shop That Wasn't There Yesterday: The Quicker Stop and Leonardo Tower were introduced as this, mainly to show that everybody's fingers were "far from the pulses of their community".Randal (Seeing the tent covering the Quicker Stop) That's new.Dante (Watching the tower's unveiling) I find it hard to believe no one noticed that either.

 - Locked in a Freezer: This happens to Dante and Randal in episode 2.

 - Made of Explodium: In the first episode a man crashes his car, which catches on fire.
 After he gets out of the car, he spontaneously combusts while running down the street.
 Not to mention the fire hydrant he crashes into BURSTS INTO FLAMES.

-- Mail-Order Bride: Parodied when Randall orders a Japanese mail-order groom by mistake, who forces Randall to dress and act like the Yamato Nadeshiko type.
+- Mail-Order Bride: Parodied when Randal orders a Japanese mail-order groom by mistake, who forces Randal to dress and act like the Yamato Nadeshiko type.

 - Message in a Bottle: A failed attempt by Randal when he's trapped in the Pyramid.

 - Monochrome Casting: A straight example, which is also parodied in the form of Token Minority Lando.